oblac/jodd-site/doc/madvoc/4+results.md

 There are situations when data needs to be sent directly to the output stream of HTTP response.
 In that case, action method is responsible for sending the full response.
-Action also has to return `none:`, the result type that will not perform any additional result processing, since action is responsible for sending the result data back.
-This result type handler doesn't takes any result value and result value in result string may be omitted.
+Action also has to return `none:`, the name of action result that will not perform any additional result processing, since action is responsible for sending the result data back.
+This result handler doesn't takes any result value and result value in result string may be omitted.

 ### TextResult ('text')